Scrub Jays and How They can Ruin Your Day

 County officials will have to visit your property, and it might take a year or so before you get any approvals on your permits.
 If a lot is in a scrub jay zone in Charlotte County, for example, you can get a building permit for a 10,000 sq ft lot by paying a fee of $2,200.
 You can check out Charlotte County’s development fees for scrub jay properties based on acreage.

 If you decide to clear the lot and you don’t have any of the approved permits, you could be facing a $100,000 fine as an individual, and a $200,000 fine as a corporation!
 Definitely not the best decision.

 For example in Charlotte County, you can access an interactive layer on their GIS mapping that has the scrub jay boundaries outlined.
+You can find the GIS map here.
 Any area marked with a solid red is a scrub jay zone, and you would need a special permit for.
 You can also search by address and parcel number if you’re considering buying a specific piece of property.